code-bandit/Risc-V-Simulator/README.md

 # Risc-V-Simulator
-This was a project done in second year.
-The Team Members were:
+The Team Members of this project were:
+Ripudaman Singh
+Shivam Prasad
+Divyanshu
+Amritpal Singh